NhatNam041206/UOG_AIS_AUTOBOT_CALIBRATION_V2/system_architecture.md

 2. **Stage 1 (Initialization):** The `VisionProcessor` crops the top half of the frame (ROI), runs Canny/HoughP, and applies a Geometric Filter to isolate the two optimal lane lines (opposing slopes).
 3. **Stage 3 Safety Check (Danger Zone):** The `GeometryCalculator` computes the bottom $x$-intercepts of the detected lines.
 The `SteeringController` checks these against `DANGER_MARGIN_PX`.
 If a boundary is crossed, a fixed safety nudge is output, bypassing Stage 2.
 4. **Stage 2 Tracking (Normal Ops):** If the robot is safely inside the margins, the `GeometryCalculator` calculates the Vanishing Point ($x_{vp}, y_{vp}$).
 The `SteeringController` converts this to $\theta_{raw}$, applies the Hysteresis bounds (`VP_INNER_THRESH` / `VP_OUTER_THRESH`), and outputs a smoothed PD angle.
 5. **Output & Telemetry:** The final computed servo angle is sent to the hardware API.
-Simultaneously, the `TelemetryLogger` renders the new mathematical markers onto the frame, records the metrics to the CSV, conditionally writes to the local debug MP4, and pushes the frame to the `SharedFrameStore`.
+Simultaneously, the `TelemetryLogger` renders the HUD through `OverlayDrawer`, records the metrics to the CSV, conditionally writes to the local debug MP4, and pushes the frame to the `SharedFrameStore`.

 ---